-It would be hard to imagine someone like Cavill playing with miniatures, building his own PC, or even reading comics in his free time, but if actors like him and Terry Crews have taught us something, is that appearances can be truly deceiving.
+It would be hard to imagine someone like Cavill (who usually plays tough guy characters) being a big nerd and playing with miniatures, building his own PC, or even reading comics in his free time, but if actors like him and Terry Crews have taught us fellow nerds something it is that appearances can be truly deceiving.

 His latest project, Enola Holmes 2, is coming to Netflix in 2022.
 After that, he will also play Connor MacLeod in a Highlander reboot.
 There are also rumours that Henry Cavill is being considered for the next James Bond movie.

 What do you think?
 Is Henry Cavill the world’s most famous nerd?